veniamin-ilmer/better-standards/README.md

 Note that the action of recycling may need to be separated from the action of collecting recyclables as separate organizations.

+Residents should be free to choose which company recycles their things, based on how much they'd be paid.

 **Why we haven't switched yet**: Tradition.
 Not enough awareness of alternative.

 ## Radix